Your gift is 100% tax deductible.

 Signs and Symptoms of Gastrointestinal Stromal Tumors

-Most gastrointestinal stromal tumors (GISTs) develop within the wall of the stomach or small intestine.
-These tumors often grow into the empty space inside the gastrointestinal (GI) tract, so they might not cause symptoms right away unless they are in a certain location or reach a certain size.
+Most GISTs develop within the wall of the stomach or small intestine.
+These tumors might grow into the empty space inside the gastrointestinal (GI) tract, so they might not cause symptoms right away.

-GISTs tend to be fragile tumors that can bleed easily.
+GISTs tend to be fragile tumors that bleed easily.
 In fact, they are often found because they cause bleeding into the GI tract.
-Signs and symptoms of this bleeding depend on how fast it occurs and where the tumor is located.
+Signs and symptoms of this bleeding depend on how much bleeding occurs and where the tumor is located.

-• Brisk bleeding into the esophagus or stomach might cause the person to throw up blood.
-When the blood is thrown up it may be partially digested, so it might look like coffee grounds.
+- Vomiting blood may be caused by brisk bleeding into the esophagus or stomach.
+When the blood is thrown up, it might be partially digested, so it can look like coffee grounds.

 Bleeding from the GI tract can be very serious.
 If you have any of these signs or symptoms, see a doctor right away.